-- Recognized academic honor societies can choose between either a honor cord or graduation stole.
+- Recognized academic honor societies can choose between either an honor cord or graduation stole.

 - Recognized groups that are not based on academic merit are eligible to wear graduation stoles.

-If your organization is interesting in wearing either honor cords or graduation stoles, please fill out the form below.
-The deadline for such requests in April 1st.
+If your organization is interested in wearing either honor cords or graduation stoles, please fill out the form below.
+The deadline for such requests is April 1st.
 You will receive notification whether your request was approved or declined within 7 days.

 Approval Request Form - Honor Cords and Graduation Stoles